-Melanoma: The most dangerous form of skin cancer, a malignancy of the melanocyte, the cell that produces pigment in the skin.
-Melanoma is most common in people with fair skin, but can occur in people with all skin colors.
+Melanoma: a cancer of the melanocyte, the cell that produces pigment in the skin.
+Melanoma is considered the most dangerous form of skin cancer, Melanoma is most common in people with fair skin, but can occur in people with all skin colors.
 Most melanomas present as a dark, mole-like spot that spreads and, unlike a mole, has an irregular border.
-The tendency toward melanoma may be inherited, and the risk increases with overexposure to the sun and sunburn.
+The tendency toward melanoma may be inherited and the risk increases with overexposure to the sun and sunburn.

-Melanoma is classified into four clinical types which are called:
+Melanoma is classified into four clinical types called:

 Medical Dictionary Definitions A - Z

 REFERENCE: Rakel RE, Rakel D. "Textbook of Family Medicine."
 9th edition.
 2015 Saunders.